 Grannas Station #14887

 Situated under a towering silver maple tree, today’s Grannas Station is an old Pennsylvania Railroad freight house building in the small has-been town of Ganister, PA.
-The railroad tracks once here belonged to the Petersburg Branch of the PRR, a section of the original main line.
-Before that, it was the Pennsylvania Mainline Canal.
+The railroad tracks once here belonged to the Petersburg Branch of the PRR, a section of the original mainline.
+Before that, it was the route of the Pennsylvania Mainline Canal.
 For hundreds of years beyond that, a Native American path closely followed the Juniata River.
 Today, the old railroad right of way is the path of the Lower Trail for hikers and bikers.
-People have been coming this way for a long, long time along the Juniata River, but today it’s by pedal power for recreation’s sake.
+People have been coming this way for a long, long time along the Juniata River, but today it’s only by pedal power for recreation’s sake.

 Ganister was once a busy place with several large open pit quarries mining high-quality limestone which was shipped west for steel making in Pittsburgh.
 Ganister for making brick was also mined here, hence the place name.
-Many westbound stone trains left here, sometimes three a day.
+Many westbound stone trains left here heading west, sometimes three a day.
 Back then, there was once a water tower and a manned signal tower at Ganister to help move and control all the train traffic, both freight and passenger.

 Location: Ganister, near Williamsburg, Blair County, Pennsylvania.
 Modern picture and story ©Andrew Dierks.